TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 User TSconfig is a hierarchical configuration structure entered in plain text TypoScript.
-It can be used by all kinds of applications inside of TYPO3 CMS to retrieve customized settings for users which relates to a certain module or part.
+It can be used by all kinds of applications inside of TYPO3 to retrieve customized settings for users which relates to a certain module or part.
 The options available are described in the :ref:`document TSconfig <t3tsconfig:usertsconfig>` .